 The following content does not need to comply with the accessibility requirement until September 2020, because it was published before September 2018.

 - Videos on pages do not always have suitable captions and audio description.
-This fails WCAG 2.1A success criteria 1.2.2 (Captions (Prerecorded).
-We plan to identify and fix these by March 2022.
+This fails WCAG 2.1A success criteria 1.2.2 (Captions (Pre-recorded)).

 How we tested this website

 This website is regularly tested for compliance with the Web Content Accessibility Guidelines V2.1 level A and level AA, and these tests have been carried out internally.

 - We have developed and will soon be launching a way to convert PDF files to HTML.
 All new and some historic board paper, patient information etc. will be presented in HTML format with the option to generate a printable PDF version if required - Launch April 2023.

 - We are actively reviewing the 'alt text' behind all the images across our sites to ensure we offer more useful descriptions - Completion expected September 2023.

 - We are checked the readability of our pages and re-writing information when needed to make it more easily understood - Completion expected September 2023.